- NAME: Nelson Mandela

 Answer questions and see how you rank against other players.Play Now

-Also in 1994, Mandela published his autobiography, Long Walk to Freedom, much of which he had secretly written while in prison.
+Also in 1994, Mandela published an autobiography, Long Walk to Freedom, much of which he had secretly written while in prison.
 The following year, he was awarded the Order of Merit.

 Mandela was diagnosed and treated for prostate cancer in 2001.
 In June 2004, at the age of 85, he announced his formal retirement from public life and returned to his native village of Qunu.